 Comments are welcomed and encouraged on The Interpreter.
 We use Disqus, a platform that organises and hosts comments on millions of sites across the web.
 To comment on The Interpreter, you will need to become a Disqus user.
 You can do this by using your existing Facebook, Twitter or Google account to sign in, or by registering with Disqus using your email address.
 Just click the box marked 'Join the discussion' on any Interpreter post page.

 All comments are pre-moderated.
-That means the editorial staff reads them before they go live on the site, and comments can be edited or deleted at this stage.
+That means the editorial staff reads them before they go live on the site, and comments can be deleted at this stage.
 Please be patient after you submit a comment; our editors work Australian east coast business hours.